 Activities relating to second homes in Scotland are bound by Scots law and guidance, irrespective of where you are travelling from.
 You must also comply with any relevant rules in your country of origin and countries through which you travel.

-If you have any questions or complaints about council tax or other charges in respect of your second home, please contact the council in whose area your home is located.
+You continue to be liable for council tax for your second home.
+If you have any questions about council tax in respect of your second home, or want to discuss your particular circumstances, please contact the council in whose area your home is located.
 Please bear in mind that councils are exceptionally busy at this time responding to the COVID-19 crisis.